Air Canada Logo

 Air Canada LogoAir Canada Logo PNG

-The airspace of Canada from which aircraft fly in different directions is encoded in the characters of the Air Canada logo.
+Canada’s airspace, from which airplanes depart in different directions, is encoded in the symbols of the Air Canada emblem.
 The emblem demonstrates the love for one’s country and the desire to expand the borders for its citizens.

 Air Canada: Brand overview